Give us a missed call on

 1. Raw Material Costs:

-The steel production industry utilizes iron ore together with coal particularly coking coal and scrap metal as its primary raw materials.
+The steel production industry utilises iron ore together with coal particularly coking coal and scrap metal as its primary raw materials.
 The market prices of raw materials directly affect the prices of steel products in a major way.
 Supply difficulties combined with higher demand for iron ore automatically triggers a rise in steel market prices.
 A reduction in raw material prices drives down the cost of steel products in the market.

 Must read: Raw materials examples for businesses in India